darikoneil/Pat-Map/README.md

 ^ *Parallel QPBO/BK (P-QPBO) is probably a more fruitful performance boost because its dreadfully serialized and is currently a primary bottleneck.
 Not sure if both MP-BCWF & P-QPBO will be implemented and/or play nice.

 '' *Not necessary if parallel-vectorized implementation is fast enough

+### Instructions

+        The "start_up" function will facilitate locating your datafile and relevant paths
+        From here, send arguments to the "validateData" function to generate and preprocess the dataset To learn structures, use the "structuralLearning" function To estimate parameters, use the "estimateParameters" function To identify ensembles, use the "identifyEnsembles" function To explore the different options, open the "validateData" function and read documentation